jmheretik/kirby-vue-starterkit/README.md

 npm run build
 ```

-This builds the frontend in the `www/assets` assets directory and the index file as the default kirby template at `www/site/templates/default.php`, which is the only template needed.
+This builds the frontend assets in `www/assets` directory and the index file as a kirby snippet in `www/site/snippets/vue-index.php`.

 ### Deploying